bertieucbs/aws-kendra-custom-data-enrichment-tutorial-json-content/README.md

    - Check the box next to our index we created in this tutorial
    - Click on Actions, then Delete

-2. Next we will delete our S3 bucket
+2. Next we will delete our S3 buckets
    - Click on "Services" on the top menu bar and search for S3 to get to the S3 homepage
-   - Find your S3 bucket created in this tutorial and check the box next to it
+   - Find your two S3 buckets created in this tutorial and check the box next to it
    - In the menu near the top click on "Delete"
    - You will be prompted with some information about deleting your bucket.
 This will delete the bucket and all of its contents.
 Enter your bucket name here and click "Confirm".